 32-inch TVs are naturally popular during back-to-school season, and uni students in particular will find this size able to fit in all but the pokiest of bedrooms.

 While they might not offer every advanced feature of the best TVs out there, 32-inchers can still deliver great smart TV option to those who want to spend less.
 Having said that, you can get some fairly fancy 32-inch TVs, with prices that start to crossover with the cheaper of the best 43-inch TVs.

 You won't find any 4K TVs here, and while there are models with HDR, don't expect the levels of brightness and contrast control that you get from more cinematic sizes, such as the best 48- to 50-inch TVs or best 55-inch TVs.
-Generally speaking, these TVs are design to offer bang for buck from their HD screens, and that's just fine with us.
+Generally speaking, these smaller TVs are design to offer bang for buck from their HD screens, and that's just fine with us.

 Don't forget to also check out our list of best TVs under £500 too, where 32-inch TVs run shoulders with larger-size sets that still down to affordable prices.

 Best 32-inch TVs you can buy in 2022: Our top 3

 If you're looking for a quick guide on what's best-of-best or cheapest-of-cheap then we've got a balance approach to that, highlighting our picks for best designed, best for most people, and cheapest 31-inch tellies:

 The best designed 32-inch TV is the Samsung The Frame.
 With an anti-reflective panel that's more akin to a painting than a reflective screen, this style icon is one truly superb television.
 A little pricier, but it's a work of art.

 The best 32-inch TV for most people is the LG LM6300.
 A balance of design and features, LG is always a champion when it comes to tellies – and this set is a prime example of that.